 Through such communications with shareholders and investors, we successfully promoted a deeper understanding of Toyota Industries' entire businesses.
 Opinions and requests obtained through these communications are fed back to executives and relevant business divisions as necessary to reflect them in our future business activities.

-Information session on the Materials Handling Equipment Business
+Information session or the Materials Handling Equipment Business and demand for funds.